 At full capacity, the three boilers produce approximately 360,000 pounds per hour of superheated steam, enough to power 20,000 homes.
 The steam passes through an extraction-condensing turbine that drives a generator producing 36 to 40 megawatts of continuous electricity.
 The Center uses approximately five megawatts in-house to operate the facility and the Authority’s Management Center.
-Met Ed purchases the remainder of the electricity.
+Our electricity is sold into the PJM (Pennsylvania, New Jersey, Maryland) grid.

 Air Pollution Control

 After exiting the boilers, flue gases pass through an air pollution control system that removes acid gases particulate matter, and other pollutants.
 The gases first enter a spray dryer absorber (dry scrubber) where they are sprayed with lime slurry and neutralized.
 Activated carbon is injected into the gas stream to aid in removal of mercury.
 The air stream then passes through a fabric-filter baghouse where dust matter is removed.